 Special schools cater for children who have an Education, Health and Care Plan and whose special needs are such that they cannot be met in a mainstream school.
 All children attending a special school must have an Education, Health and Care Plan.

 Voluntary-aided schools are set up by voluntary bodies, usually churches, but have their running costs met from public funds which come through the local council.
 They provide free education.
 The voluntary-aided schools in Lambeth have very close links to their church, and are often referred to as church schools.
 Each voluntary-aided school has its own admissions policy.

+Introduction

-Introduction Starting secondary school is an exciting time for your child and we know how scary and important it is for parents/ carers to make the right choice.
+Starting secondary school is an exciting time for your child and we know how scary and important it is for parents/ carers to make the right choice.
 Choosing the right secondary school is an important stage in your child's life.

 In Lambeth, we have many excellent secondary schools that offer high quality learning opportunities, very good facilities and highly professional staff dedicated to meeting pupils' needs.
 In all our schools great attention is devoted to developing well-rounded, successful and confident young people.
 Each school is slightly different and you should use every opportunity to visit the schools either physically or virtually, hear what others have to say about them and read any websites and external reports that you can.

 What is right for one child may not be right for another and it is most important that you and your child choose the school that will best meet their needs.

-Quality of education About 95% of all schools in Lambeth are judged 'good' or 'outstanding' by Ofsted.
+Quality of education

+About 95% of all schools in Lambeth are judged 'good' or 'outstanding' by Ofsted.
 The reports are easily available to read online on individual schools' websites or on the Ofsted website ofsted.gov.uk/reports.
-Another measure of the quality of education is vocational, A Level

-Abrilli Phillip Director, Education and Learning and GCSE results.
+Another measure of the quality of education is vocational, A Level and GCSE results.
 In addition to enabling young people to do well academically at the end of Y11 and sixth form, schools also provide a wide range of extracurricular activities which support the development of young people's sporting achievement, musical and creative ability as well as making a contribution to society.
 There are a wide range of opportunities for young people to progress to post-16 courses of study at local secondary schools, sixth forms and Lambeth College.
 A wide range of academic and vocational courses are offered to meet every need.
-Education provision Lambeth schools have benefited from a huge range of investment in buildings over the last decade.
-These buildings are designed to enable staff and pupils to work in ways that reflect the demands of the curriculum whilst ensuring young people have access to state-of-theart IT, sporting, and creative facilities.
-Lambeth secondary schools are continuing to increase the amount provision on offer.